AARRR Metrics for a better

 The activation stage is when a visitor makes his first interaction with your online store.
-In other words, the visitors like what they see and make the first step toward it.
+In other words, visitors like what they see and make the first step toward it.

 The first step might be the act of signing up for your email list or newsletter, adding products to their shopping cart, browsing several products or category pages, and it can be as well a starting of a checkout process.

-Make sure that your website is user-friendly and provides exceptional user experience.
+Make sure that your website is user-friendly and provides an exceptional user experience.

 What is recommended at this stage is to provide enough call-to-action, so visitors subscribe to your email list.

 When visitors take action on your site, it’s your job to guide them through a smooth checkout process.

 By having a conversion funnel that can be measured, you can have powerful insight about each stage of the funnel and its conversion rate.

 Not only, but the data will also help you optimize your conversion rate, checkout process, and even product pages.

 When you monitor your sales performance, you can see which products perform better compared to the previous period.